Rop89/rop89/README.md

 <h2>More about me</h2>

 - 🔭 I’m currently working on 3 web development projects
-- 🌱 I’m currently acquiring more knowledge on Javascript and Vue.js
+- 🌱 I’m currently acquiring more knowledge on Javascript and Frameworks
-- 💜 Looking to collaborate on: Dev projects that require Javascript and Vue.js
+- 💜 Looking to collaborate on: Dev projects that require Javascript and Frameworks
 - ⚡ Fun fact about me: Passionate about productivity strategies and anything that can increase the amount of time I have available for self-development.